AdobeDocs/photoshop-api-docs/README.md

     "layers":[
       {
+        "add":{                          	    // <--- NEW KEYWORD TO INDICATE AN ADDITION "insertAbove": {
+            "id": 549
-        "add":{                          	    // <--- NEW KEYWORD TO INDICATE AN ADDITION "insertAbove":549	                    // <--- INDICATES THE LAYER SHOULD BE CREATED ABOVE ID 549 },
+          }	                    // <--- INDICATES THE LAYER SHOULD BE CREATED ABOVE ID 549
+        },
         "adjustments":{
           "brightnessContrast":{